JAlcocerT/JAlcocerT/content/blog/dev-serverless.md

 Bringing to the SSGs finally some cool editor has given me several head-aches.

-Recently I discovered about BCMS and pages-cms, which I wanted to try [as per this post](https://jalcocert.github.io/JAlcocerT/mailerlite-for-saas/#podcast).
+Recently I discovered about **BCMS and pages-cms**, which I wanted to try [as per this post](https://jalcocert.github.io/JAlcocerT/mailerlite-for-saas/#podcast).

 In theory, both can be selfhostable.